Trick or treat around the curriculum with Halloween-inspired lesson plans and projects for math, science, reading, and writing.

 Boo!
 How many legs, wings, hands, eyes, and teeth belong to the creatures in the Mystery Mansion?
-Let your students practice problem solving and multiplication with a lift-the-flap pair of Reproducibles.
+Let your students practice problem solving and multiplication with a lift-the-flap pair of printables worksheets.

-First, pass out the Mystery Mansion Reproducible (PDF) and the Wing Stew Mini Reproducible (PDF), and have your students cut out and color the mansion and creatures.
+First, pass out the Mystery Mansion Part I: A Halloween Math Worksheet printable and the top half of the accompanying Mystery Mansion Part II and Bat Wing Stew: A Halloween Math Worksheet printable.
+Have your students cut out and color the mansion and creatures.
 Each square containing a set of creatures will become a window flap on the mansion.
 Have children use clear tape to affix the top of each square to the top of a window.

 To calculate the features on each creature, children lift the flap to reveal the word problem underneath.
 Give children time to solve the problems on scratch paper.
 When the problems are solved, they can write their answers as equations on a separate sheet (for example, 6 × 2 = 12).

 Invite your students to have fun practicing their multiplication in a tasty, hands-on way.
 Use this activity for children to see their multiplication tables as they create sets of candy corn to solve their own products.

 First, divide your class into groups of two; provide each group with a pair of dice and 40 pieces of candy corn.
 One child will roll one die to represent the number of sets of candy the pair will make.
 The other child will roll the second die to find out how many pieces of corn will be in each set.
 For example, one child might roll a 6 while his or her partner rolls a 5.
 Together, the children arrange the factors they've rolled (6 sets of 5 pieces of candy corn, or 6 × 5 = 30).
 Circulate around the room to help kids find their factors, multipliers, and products.